Skip to main content

 1. Follow the instructions here to deploy the dashboard.

-2. Start the Kubernetes proxy in the background from a terminal to get access on the dashboard on the local host:
+2. Use port-forwarding to access the dashboard on the local host:

 3. Access the dashboard here.